FelipeZerokun/SDCE-04-Behavioral-Cloning/Behavioral_Cloning_Project/writeup_template.md

 #### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to try different architectures, going from small ones to bigger ones, to see which one gave me better results.
-At the beginning, I just added a couple of layers to see how the training went, and the tried different configurations fo the Nvidia architecture.
+At the beginning, I just added a couple of layers to see how the training went, and then tried different configurations fo the Nvidia architecture.

 My first step was to use add some layers to experiments and see how could I reduce the loss values with different parameters. or if I needed better training data.
 After some exploration, I decided to try a convolution neural network model similar to the Nvidia Architecture in the paper "End to End Learning for Self-Driving Cars"  I thought this model might be appropriate because it was build for a similar task with good results.

+![alt text][image1]

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set in a 0.8 / 0.2 ratio.
 Firstly, my model performed poorly in both the training and validation set, so I added more convolutions.
 After some testing, I used 5 convolution layers, as in the Nvidia architecture and added more epochs to combat underfitting.
 Then, I used the Nvidia architecture and tested again.
 This time I found that the training set had low loss, but the validation set was not so good.
 Here, I added the Dropout layers between the fully connected layers.